miklb/miklb.github.com/_posts/2016-04-25-performance-is-a-feature.md

 The context was more broad and I believe directed towards larger sites, but it has to start somewhere.

+Also, I plan on sharing how I implemented the changes to get to 100%, specifically the critical CSS.

 <a href="https://brid.gy/publish/twitter"></a>